multitheftauto/mtasa-wiki/web/README.md

 ### Usage

-Depending on your operating system, you can run the following commands:
+Depending on your operating system, you can run the following commands to build and serve the wiki website.

+You may keep `server_web` running in the background (in another terminal) and rebuild the website with `build_web` whenever you make changes.

 #### Linux